 Compensation can sometimes indicate how much work the company will expect you to do.
-“I would say that with any role below $55,000, you are not going to be doing much work other than more administrative-focused work,” Bavelas says.
+“I would say that with any role below $55,000, you are not going to be doing much work other than more administrative-focused work,” one of our recruiters said.

 3. Ask the right questions

 What are their plans for growth in the near future?
 Where does the current team stand?
 Where do their contributions lie?
 Who is currently handling these tasks?
 What are their current resources?
 What are the challenges the company is dealing with right now?
-Such questions can help a candidate identify where gaps in the organization are, Viana says.
+Such questions can help a candidate identify where gaps in the organization are.

 4. Do your research